jech/galene/galene-admin/README.md

 You should be able to access to the admin interface of Galène at `https://localhost:8444`

+If you want to use galene-admin on a different directory than Galene you can specify by passing the path as a parameter:

+	./galene-admin path

+By default the path is `../`

 For more information consult the Galène README